 - "Is the number of Daily Active Users going up or down over time?"

-Step 1: Go to 'People' in the left hand navigation:
+Step 1: Navigate to the 'Cohorts' page in the sidebar:

-Step 2: Click '+ New Cohort' on the top left.
+Step 2: Click '+ New Cohort' on the top right.

 OR operation.
 This means that if a user matches any of the groups you add, they will be added to the cohort.